 How a game structures interaction—whether through defined scenes, free-roaming mingling, or scripted dialogue—shapes whether different personalities thrive or struggle.

-Structured interaction (defined scenes, clear turn-taking, scheduled rounds) suits introverts because they know what's coming and can prepare mentally.
+Structured interaction (defined scenes, clear turn-taking, scheduled rounds) suits introverts because they know what is coming and can prepare mentally.
 Extroverts sometimes find it limiting but appreciate the clarity.

-Freeform interaction (open mingling, improvised conversations, player-driven pacing) energizes extroverts but can overwhelm introverts who don't know when or how to jump in.
+Freeform interaction (open mingling, improvised conversations, player-driven pacing) energizes extroverts but can overwhelm introverts who do not know when or how to jump in.

 Hybrid interaction (some structured scenes, some open mingling, clear entry points for different play styles) works best for mixed personality groups.
 Look for games offering both—a formal accusation scene followed by free investigation time, for example.